 The personal strategies developed by the student become their mental math strategies over time.

 When students see that the strategies they learned working with single-digit numbers can also be applied to multi-digit numbers, their understanding of multi-digit number operations improves.
-Therefore, they should be helped to make this connection.
+Therefore, they should be supported to make this connection.

 One way to do this is to model the use of a known mental math strategy related to basic number facts and adapt it to include multi-digit numbers.
-For example, strategies for learning basic number facts related to addition and subtraction can be reviewed with students, while adapting them for multi-digit numbers.

 The models help students make connections and thus better understand what the symbols represent in operations.